Select a question below to expand the answer:

 Check the areas of operation page on this website to see if your project’s postcode is within 10 miles of a landfill site or waste management facility operated by Enovert Management Limited.

 No, these are not seen as public amenities under the Landfill Tax Regulations and therefore such projects would not be eligible for funding.

-Do you fund school projects?
+Do you fund school, pre-school and nursery projects?

 ECT does not fund projects that are located within schools or within the grounds of schools as schools are not considered to be ‘public amenities’ under the terms of the Landfill Communities Fund.
 If a sports club or other leisure organisation is located within the grounds of a school but has full public access please contact the Trust Secretary to discuss further.